-At the end of each semester of field education, the field instructor completes and submits a Field Evaluation.
-Each year of field education has a unique Field Evaluation reflecting the expectations of progress in competency development appropriate to the student's place in the program.
-The Field Evaluation requires the field instructor to numerically rate the student's performance on the nine competencies considering the behaviors described.
-The field instructor is asked to provide examples to support the rating given and to write a short narrative noting overall strengths and areas for improvement.
+Each year of field education has a unique Field Evaluation.
+At the end of each semester of field, the field instructor completes and submits a Field Evaluation reflecting the expectations of progress in competency development appropriate to the student's place in the program.
+The Field Evaluation Form requires the field instructor to rate numerically the student's performance on the nine competencies and the related core or specialized behaviors.